-SSC level targets should be documented in Section 6.2.
-Except for the simplest of designs, reliability and capability targets at the SSC level will be quite voluminous and challenging for
+SSC level targets should be addressed in Section 6.2.
+Except for the simplest of designs, reliability and capability targets at the SSC level will be quite voluminous.
+The applicant may choose to include the

 In addition to the target information or associated reference, Section 6.2 should specify the plant program(s) used to maintain the reliability and capability targets.
 Information on the program(s) should be provided in Chapter 8.